meltano/hub/.gitlab/merge_request_templates/Add New Singer Connector.md

 <!---
 Use this template when adding a new Singer tap or target to the hub.
 --->

 All Singer definitions are stored in `/_data/taps/` or `/_data/targets`.
-The minimial requirement for adding a tap or target will match the following format:
+The minimal requirement for adding a tap or target will match the following format:

 ```yaml
 description: General description of what the company behind the API does